-From shy and silent - to a dedicated activist
+From silent - to a dedicated activist

 Alizabeth Chaw is a busy woman.
 Despite previously being afraid of speaking in front of people, she is now a dedicated activist for land rights, peacebuilding, and against gender-based violence.
 The change came after attending a Women’s Leadership Training conducted by Diakonia’s partner KDN.